H.R. 5557: Mental Health Services for Students Act of 2025

 6

-Health records created through the program would have to follow federal health privacy rules, and student record protections would apply to all partnership members involved in the program.
+Patient records created through the program have to follow federal health privacy rules, and student-record privacy protections apply to every member of the partnership in the same way they apply to a school.

 Who benefits from H.R.
 5557?

-Parents and caregivers could see more local partnerships between schools and mental health providers, which may make referrals, treatment, and follow-up easier to access.
+Parents and caregivers could see formal partnerships between their school and local providers, which can make a referral, treatment, and follow-up easier to reach than starting from scratch.

 Who is affected by H.R.
 5557?